Free Heavy Equipment Appraisal quote from a

 After careful consideration, the appraiser chooses one* approach that he/she feels is necessary to produce the best credible assignment results.

 * Note that an appraisal report can utilize more than 1 valuation approach.
-For example, an appraisal assignment might include 1 very common machine and 1 very uncommon machine.
-The appraiser might have an easy time finding sales comps for the very common machine, but a difficult time finding sales comps for the uncommon machine.
-As such, it is OK for the appraiser to valuate the common machine using the sales comparison approach and the cost or income approach for the uncommon machine.
+For example, an assignment might include 1 very common machine and 1 very uncommon machine.
+The heavy equipment appraiser might find many sales comps for the common machine, but find few for the uncommon machine.
+In that scenario, we might value the common machine using the sales comparison approach and one of the other two for the uncommon machine.

 The sales comparison approach is very common in equipment valuation.